ckipp01/mill-ci-release/README.md

 # mill-ci-release

+ARCHIVE NOTE: Much of the functionality of this plugin has been inlined in the 0.12.x version of the mill Plugin.
+It's recommended to just use the way it's recommended to publish in the Mill docs.

 This is a [Mill][mill] plugin modeled after the fantastic [sbt-ci-release][sbt-ci-release] plugin which helps automate publishing to [Sonatype][sonatype] from GitHub Actions with as little friction as possible.